Racullum/game-suggestion-lookup/README.md

 Game Suggestion Lookup is a project that gives you suggestions about what games to play based on a game you like.
 It uses [IGDB's](https://api.igdb.com) API to return a list of ten games that are similar to the searched game.
 Each game has a title and a quick summary.

+Go see it in action here -> https://fast-journey-21477.herokuapp.com/

 ## Motivation

 I created this project so I could practice integrating Redux into React.